 - TITLE tag

-As a result, you need to ensure that highly relevant SEO phrases are used in the ALT, TITLE and filename of the image.
-The SEO terms you include in the image optimization should be teh same or similar to those used within the body of the article, so that Google understands that the image is closely related to the context in which it is shown.
+As a result, you need to ensure that highly relevant SEO phrases are used in the ALT, TITLE, and filename of the image.
+The SEO terms you include in the image optimization should be the same or similar to those used within the body of the article, so that Google understands that the image is closely related to the context in which it is shown.

 Learn more about Image SEO and its benefits by reading “SEO how to: Using Image SEO to appear higher in Google search results”.

-Instead of competing directly for highly competitive SEO terms, why not give your content the best chance of dominating more long tail searches by including what I call “SEO qualifiers“.
-An SEO qualifier is information about your content that also contributes to the SEO of the content.
+Instead of competing directly for highly competitive SEO terms, why not give your content the best chance of dominating more long-tail searches by including what I call “SEO qualifiers“.
+An SEO qualifier is an information about your content that also contributes to the SEO of the content.

 Drupal tip: Drupal users can set automatic path aliases using the Path module, or add aliases manually at creation time.